sleepyjames/search/README.md

 # thor
-\- a stupid name for an Appengine search API wrapper.
+\- a stupid name for an App Engine search API wrapper.

-thor is a wrapper for Google Appengine's search API that uses Django-like syntax for defining documents, and serching and filtering search indexes.
+thor is a wrapper for Google App Engine's search API that uses Django-like syntax for defining documents, and serching and filtering search indexes.
 And this, is it's potentially condescending readme.

 ## Example